adaapp/ada-farm-marking-guidelines/README.md

 * Quality 1: Very poor quality suggests a very low programming ability.
 * Quality 2: Style suggests a lack of confidence with programming, or a lack of effort on this assignment.
 * Quality 3: A good, confident approach is evidence of a good command of programming.
 * Quality 4: Excellent approach in a confident style.
-Faultless.

 2. Refactor (5 marks)